steve24grd/clean-todo/docs/architectural-guideline.md

 - Do: have adapters depend on ports and frameworks
 - Do: keep use-cases free of Express/Prisma imports
 - Don’t: import adapters from use-cases or domain
-- Don’t: return domain entities directly to HTTP; use port Output DTOs
+- Don’t: return domain entities directly to HTTP; use port OutputDTOs

 E. Naming/Placement Checklist
 - Ports: src/ports/inbound|outbound with VerbNounPort / NounRepository